arista/reknow/README.md

 }
 ```

 However, not all environments recognize the `@` decorator syntax, so the `Counter.action("increment")` acts as an equivalent alternative.
+We'll explore shortly what it actually means for a method to be an "action".

+In a typical application, each model class would be defined in its own file with the corresponding Entity and Entities class, but only the model class would be exported (`Counter` in our case).
+The application can still access the entities singleton through the static `entities` property (`Counter.entities`).
+The Entities class (`_CounterEntities`) is almost never used directly by the application, so it is typically not exported.